-In California, many health and human service organizations have yet to make the necessary connections to enable meaningful data exchange.
-Regional health information organizations (HIOs) exchange data with fewer than half of the state's hospitals and do not have a presence in approximately 19 of the state's 58 counties.
+In California, many health and human service organizations have yet to make the necessary connections to intermediaries to enable meaningful data exchange.
+Regional health information organizations (HIOs) exchange data with only about half of the state's hospitals.
 National networks also present challenges to connection, with each network varying in the types of entities it supports and often requiring organizations to leverage internal information technology resources, inhibiting participation of small or under-resourced providers.
 Where connections to HIOs, national networks, or other data exchange intermediaries are possible, providers may not be connected due to: